QvQ-ED/Ruby-s-adventure/README.md

 # Ruby-s-adventure
-This is a simple game with Unity2D
+This is a simple game by Unity2D